Whole Earth Forecaster Home

 BT forecasted the 2003 season with great accuracy, forecasting both genesis and peak strength.

 You shouldn't plan on being in the Caribbean inside of a week after a spike in daily BT of value "5" or stronger and especially not with a daily Berg Timer value of "7" or higher.
-These forecasts are good for all cyclone generating oceans, Atlantic, Pacific and Indian.
+These forecasts are good for all cyclone generating areas in the Atlantic, Pacific and Indian oceans.

-Notice also that hurricane genesis begins at the same time in different oceans.
+Hurricane genesis begins at the same time in different oceans.
 On August 28 when BT hit "7", two hurricanes began within three days of each other, each in different oceans.
 And three cyclones began within two days of BT=5 on October 3 in two different oceans.
 Hurricane genesis shares the same cause, regardless of location.
-That cause is atmospheric change as represented with BT.
+That cause is atmospheric change as represented by BT.

 2002 Season

-Below are all hurricanes (4) for the 2002 Atlantic season compared to the daily Berg Timer.
+Below are the four hurricanes for the 2002 Atlantic season compared to the daily Berg Timer.
 The BT forecast for 2002 was published here several months before the 2002 season.

 BT correctly forecasted the beginning of hurricanes GUSTAV, ISIDORE and KYLE.
 All three hurricanes began within two days of the two strongest BT days of the period, September 5 and 16.
 Hurricane LILI began within 3 days of the strongest BT day.
 There were no new hurricanes formed afterwards as BT calmed down.
 Note how LILI re-generated itself after four BT = 4's occurred on 9/28-29 and 10/1-2.